-Take one JET HEAD and place zig-zag beads of caulk to the threads of the head behind the rim.
 Thread string thru the HEAD and align HEAD with VENTURI.
 Hand tighten about half way (clockwise).
 Gently loosen the cord lock and release the string from inside the VENTURI.
 Do this for each HEAD and VENTURI.
 When completed, insert tightening tool into the HEAD and hand tighten and add a quarter to a half turn, but DO NOT OVER TIGHTEN.
 Repeat procedure for the other side assembly.

 Step 10: Pump Placement & Suction Installation

 Prime and glue the 1 ½” suction hose to the threaded suction elbow.
 For the 6 or 8 jet kit you may need to use the 90 degree elbow that is included in the kit to align hose with the pump.